Research Centers & Institutes

 CFEE works with the School of Business and the International Council for Small Business, among other partners, to advance the School’s nationally recognized achievements in the field of entrepreneurship education and to further promote entrepreneurship among students and throughout communities.
 The Center aims to advance GWSB’s commitment to developing mutually beneficial programs that integrate academic objectives with the real needs of the University’s external business community.

-Center for International Business Education and Research (GW-CIBER)
+The Center for International Business Education & Research (GW-CIBER)

 The Center for International Business Education and Research (GW-CIBER) serves as a vital portal for businesses, policy makers, citizens, students, and faculty throughout the nation, to increase their awareness and understanding of the internationalization of our economy.